quanqinle/MakeEpub/README.md

 # What is this?
-Sometimes I have some e-books to read, which are in plain text format, such as `.txt`.
-But I prefer to read books in epub format.
+Sometimes I have some e-books to read, which are in plain text format.
+However, I prefer to read books in epub format.
 So I write this project, it can convert a `.txt` file to a `.epub` file.

 ## Reference